StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 There are two types of subview:

-* **[Problem subviews](/use/problem-analysis/problem_investigation.md#problem-subview)** zoom in on the time window and components related to the root cause and contributing causes of a problem that has been identified in the StackState topology.
+* **[Problem subviews](/use/problem-analysis/problem_investigation.md#problem-subview)** zoom in on the time window and components related to the root cause and contributing causes of a problem identified in the StackState topology.
 * **Selection subviews** zoom in on a specific component, relation or group.

 ### Working with subviews